Emergence of long-range force laws from classical particle exchange: Model

 indicating that the mediating particle nearest the $i^{\mbox{ th}}\,$ particle has come within a small distance $\epsilon\,$ of the massive particle's location.
 When this occurs, we make the following adjustment to the equations of motion:

 indicating that a collision has occurred, resulting in momentum transfer.
 Results are generally insensitive to the time-step size, provided $\epsilon \precsim c\Delta t$.
-Fig.~\ref{fig:loglog} depicts the numerically computed average acceleration as a function of separation distance for $m = 0.005M$.
-For the computation of acceleration, we only use the separation distance and corresponding time just after collision events, since each massive particle's acceleration is formally zero between collisions.
-Note that for position measurements which are taken at unequal time increments, we require the following discrete representation\cite{Abramowitz} of its second temporal derivative
+Figure~\ref{fig:loglog} depicts the numerically computed average acceleration as a function of separation distance for $m = 0.005M$.
+For the computation of acceleration, we use the separation distance and corresponding time just after collision events, since each massive particle's acceleration is formally zero between collisions.
+Note that for position measurements which are taken at unequal time increments, we require the following discrete representation~\cite{Abramowitz} of the second derivative

 A strong linear trend on a log-log plot demonstrates the power-law nature of the force law,

 with $b_{1} \approx -1$.
 This result is consistent with a rough estimation of the rate of momentum transfer for $v \ll c$.
 Each collision is associated with transfer of momentum